omerkaplan/lair-of-xorath/readme.md

 * d20 inspired combat system
 * Fighting fantasy inspired skill check system
 * Scrathes the fighting itch: 8-15 minutes to beat
+* Session stats at the end of each session

 <br/>